 Most homeowners are not aware that many allergies originate in the home.
-The same goes for respiratory conditions like asthma, bronchitis and more.
+The same goes for respiratory conditions like asthma, bronchitis, and more.
 How can that be?
-Because common allergens including pollen, ragweed, pet hair, mold spores and pet dander get caught in the home’s heating and air condition ducts and are then continually circulated throughout the house.
+Common allergens including pollen, ragweed, pet hair, mold spores, and pet dander get caught in the home’s heating and air condition ducts and are then continually circulated throughout the house.

-Air duct cleaning and furnace cleaning will remove most of these dangerous pollutants.
+While an air filter on your furnace could help to improve indoor air quality, many filters can't eliminate the majority of airborne pollutants.
+Air duct cleaning and furnace cleaning will remove most of these dangerous contaminants.
 But to ensure the air in your Arvada home is truly as clean as it can be, you need to consider air duct sanitization.

 Air duct sanitizing goes a significant step further and addresses those tiny but dangerous microbes lurking in your ductwork, eliminating them, and making your home safer for everyone who lives there or visits.